doc4d/4D-NetKit/docs/Google.md

 In `oAuth2`, pass an [OAuth2Provider object](#oauth2provider).

-In `options`, you can pass an object that specifies the following options:
+In `param`, you can pass an object that specifies the following options:

 |Property|Type|Description|
 |---------|---|------|